 Alina is a PhD candidate in Russian and East European History.
 Her research interests include Arctic and Soviet environmental history with a focus on energy and industry.
 Alina is writing her dissertation on the history of energy and extraction on Svalbard, Norway.
 She also works as a research associate and editor-in-chief at The Arctic Institute, an interdisciplinary think tank.

-Alina is editor-in-chief and research associate at The Arctic Institute.
-In 2019 she earned her masters in European and Russian Affairs from the Munk School of Global Affairs and Public Policy at the University of Toronto.
-Her dissertation was about the rise and fall of Soviet mining settlements on the Norwegian Arctic archipelago of Svalbard.
-Prior to her experience in academia, she completed a Bachelor of Journalism at Ryerson University and worked as a breaking news reporter at the Toronto Star, Canada’s largest newspaper.
+Alina earned her masters in European and Russian Affairs from the Munk School of Global Affairs and Public Policy at the University of Toronto in 2019.
+Her masters thesis was about the rise and fall of Soviet mining settlements on Svalbard.
+Prior to her work in academia, she completed a Bachelor of Journalism at Ryerson University and worked as a breaking news reporter at the Toronto Star, Canada’s largest newspaper.

 Education & Certifications

 BJourn, Ryerson University, Journalism (2017)

 MA, University of Toronto, European and Russian Affairs (2019)